TOS CLI Reference

 Description

-Delete a single backup, or all backups.
+Delete a single backup, multiple backups, or all backups.
 This does not affect the backup policy.
 The alias remove can be used instead.

 Syntax